SARD-81/E-Commerce/README.md

 # 🌟  Features

-* Product Listing: Browse a wide range of products with detailed cards.
+* **Product Listing**: Browse a wide range of products with detailed cards.

-* Favorites Management: Add or remove products from your favorites list using a global state managed by Zustand.
+* **Favorites Management**: Add or remove products from your favorites list using a global state managed by Zustand.

-* Shopping Cart: (Basic implementation inferred) Add products to your shopping cart.
+* **Shopping Cart**: (Basic implementation inferred) Add products to your shopping cart.

-* User Dashboard: A dedicated panel for users to manage their profiles, view order history, and handle other user-specific settings.
+* **User Dashboard**: A dedicated panel for users to manage their profiles, view order history, and handle other user-specific settings.

-* Admin Panel: (Planned or Future Feature) A dedicated panel for administrators to manage products, orders, users, and other backend functionalities.
+* **Admin Panel**: (Planned or Future Feature) A dedicated panel for administrators to manage products, orders, users, and other backend functionalities.

-* Responsive Design: Built with Tailwind CSS and Material UI for a seamless experience across various devices.
+* **Responsive Design**: Built with Tailwind CSS and Material UI for a seamless experience across various devices.

-* Client-Side Routing: Powered by react-router-dom for smooth navigation between pages.
+* **Client-Side Routing**: Powered by react-router-dom for smooth navigation between pages.

 # 🚀  Technologies Used